wbazant/markerAlignmentsPaper/paper.md

 Eukaryotes such as fungi and protists frequently accompany bacteria and archea in microbial communities.
 Unfortunately, their presence is difficult to study with shotgun sequencing techniques because they are drowned out by the prokaryotic signal.
 Recent methods have made detection of known eukaryotes possible through the use of eukaryote-specific marker genes, yet they do not incorporate strategies to detect the presence of unknown eukaryotes.

 ### Results
 We present a method of finding eukaryotes in shotgun sequencing samples based on EukDetect that we have chosen for our open science resource, MicrobiomeDB.
-The main modifications are using multiple alignments for each read and relying on match identity instead of MAPQ values.
+Our main modifications are using multiple alignments for each read and relying on match identity instead of MAPQ values.

 We demonstrate that our method is in general capable of reporting novel eukaryotes, and that EukDetect's ability to do the same is compromised by its inclusion of MAPQ >= 30 filter on the alignments.
-We also show that in mapping metagenomic reads, high MAPQ values do not imply a correct match, but rather an unambiguous one.
+We also show that in mapping metagenomic reads, high MAPQ values do not imply a correct match, but often rather an unambiguous one.

 Additionally, our method shows improved sensitivity when compared with EukDetect on the DIABIMMUNE study, and the results are in broad agreement with an analysis of stool samples from the Human MicrobiomeProject.
 We also back up some of our reports of novel eukaryotes with taxonomic profiles constructed from k-mers.